Arturo Porzecanski: Scholarship

 Porzecanski has published widely in the fields of international finance and Latin American economics, with scholarly chapters in several edited volumes in economics and law and articles in peer-reviewed journals such as Business Economics, Chicago Journal of International Law, Development, Ethics & International Affairs, Fordham International Law Journal, International Finance, Journal of Banking and Finance, Journal of Developing Areas, Journal of Money, Credit and Banking, Law and Contemporary Problems, National Tax Journal and, World Economics.
 His only scholarly, sole-authored book, "Uruguay's Tupamaros: The Urban Guerrilla", a contribution to political science, was published in the United States while he was a 23-year-old graduate student in economics.
-He has been a life member of the Council on Foreign Relations since 1991, as well as a member of the Board of Directors of the Tinker Foundation since 2007.
+He was a member of the Board of Directors of the Tinker Foundation during 2007-2024, and has been a life member of the Council on Foreign Relations since 1991.